will-lp1/snowleopard/README.md

 Modern writing tools often lack deep AI integration or are closed-source.
 Snow Leopard aims to provide:

 ✅ **Open-Source & Extensible** – Transparent development and easy integration.
 🦾 **AI Driven** - Enhance your writing with AI suggestions, generation, and chat context.
+Using Vercel's AI SDK.
 🔒 **Data Privacy Focused** – Your documents, your data.
 Designed with privacy in mind.
-⚙️ **Self-Hosting Option** – Flexibility to run your own instance (details TBD).
+⚙️ **Self-Hosting Option** – Flexibility to run your own instance.
 📄 **Rich Document Editing** – Supports various content types and formats.
 🎨 **Modern UI & UX** – Clean, intuitive interface built with Shadcn UI and TailwindCSS.
 🚀 **Developer-Friendly** – Built with Next.js and Drizzle for easy customization.